mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 I greatly underestimated how labor-intensive the due diligence process would be.

 At the start, I thought due diligence would be somewhat tedious but still straightforward.
 The buyer had already seen two years of profit and loss statements before they even signed the LOI.
-I thought maybe they'd want to see a few of my bank statements to prove that my profit and loss was real.
+I thought maybe they'd spot check a few bank statements to prove that my numbers were real.
 Perhaps I'd have an opportunity to show off my immaculate bookkeeping ledger, of which I was quite proud.

 It turned out that the due diligence process required me to share _all_ of my bank statements from the last two years.
 And that was just part of the first round of requests.

 As we proceeded further into the due diligence process, I needed to create lots of one-off reports to demonstrate different aspect of my business, like how frequently our customers make repeat purchases or which platforms account for what percentage of our revenue.

 I didn't want to expose customer data, so I did custom processing on our reports to avoid leaking customer details.
-But the more I customized the reports, the more likely I was to make an error.
+But the more I customized the reports, the more I risked introducing errors into my records.
 And if I made an error, the buyer would have grounds to sue me later for selling the company based on fraudulent data.
 So, even for simple reports, I felt stressed about doing them perfectly.

 This is also a case where a non-cash buyer makes things more challenging.
 The buyer was presenting me with requests from both himself and the bank.
 The bank was hard to negotiate with because they don't care if the deal falls through.
 I was more comfortable pushing back against the buyer because he had skin in the game to make the deal go through.
-But I can't say to the buyer, "Is this information that you want or that the bank wants?
+But I can't say to the buyer, "Is this request coming from you or from the bank?
 Because if it's you, I'm going to say no; if it's the bank, I'll say yes."

 ### As you prepare to sell, everything costs 4x as much